 20.B.ii Review and Approval Process for Continuing Reviews

 Procedures for expedited or full board review, criteria for approval, and revision prior to approval, are identical to those described above for New Projects.
 Notification of approval of a Continuing Review form is identical to that described for New Projects.
 The system notifies the PI and designated members of the research team of the approval and allows access to currently approved documents.

+Although the IRB does not require submission of Continuing Review forms for studies determined to be Exempt, if the study involves the VA, The VA Research and Development committee will require submission of continuing review information to that committee.
+This review is not conducted in HawkIRB.

 Part 21: Reporting Complaints or Concerns